tinkie101/angular-sales-example/README.md

 ## Development server

+Requires the Angular CLI to run.
+Install using `npm install -g @angular/cli`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding